 Incorporating these into your soil is an effective treatment strategy to reduce or remove the effects of fusarium-based diseases.

 Compost teas made with these bacterial or mycorrhizal forms can be used as a foliar spray as well as a soil drench around the base of the plant.
 There are also powders to add to water, such as Wildroot Endo & Ecto Mycorrhizae.

 Finally, you can purchase some fertilizers which contain these beneficial soil dwellers, such as Doctor Earth Life Fertilizer.
 Use as you would a traditional fertilizer, but be sure to put some under your plant when transplanting.

-In the end, fusarium wilt and other fusarium diseases can be avoided.
+Like many plant diseases, these too can be avoided!
 With their prevalence in the world, it’s only a matter of time before full control measures are discovered and implemented.
 But those beneficial soil additives are certainly a great start!